Medicare Reimbursement for optomap plus Fundus Photography (Optos)

 A Many MACs have published policies, although not all.
 Check your MAC’s LCD to see if there are published frequency guidelines in your area.
 Repeat fundus photography is necessitated by disease progression, the advent of new disease, or planning for additional surgical treatment (e.g., laser).
 Otherwise, repeated photos of the same, unchanged, condition are unwarranted.

-Medicare utilization rates for claims paid in 2016 show that fundus photography was associated with 9% of all office visits by ophthalmologists.
-That is, for every 100 exams performed on Medicare bene-ficiaries, Medicare paid for this service 9 times.
-For optometrists, the utilization rate is about 14%.
+Medicare utilization rates for claims paid in 2018 show that fundus photography was associated with 10% of all office visits by ophthalmologists.
+That is, for every 100 exams performed on Medicare beneficiaries, Medicare paid for this service 10 times.
+For optometrists, the utilization rate is about 15%.

 Q If coverage is unlikely or uncertain, how should we proceed?

-A Explain to the patient why fundus photography is necessary, and that Medicare or other third party payer will likely deny the claim.
-Ask the patient to assume financial responsibility for the charge.
+A If you anticipate a denial, ask the patient to assume financial responsibility for the charge.
 A financial waiver can take several forms, depending on insurance.

 - An Advance Beneficiary Notice of Noncoverage (ABN) is required for services where Part B Medicare coverage is ambiguous or doubtful, and may be useful where a service is never covered.
 You may collect your fee from the patient at the time of service or wait for a Medicare denial.
 If both the patient and Medicare pay, promptly refund the patient or show why Medicare paid in error.